How to deal with a burst pipe.

-With December upon us, and November having already brought a cold snap and low temperatures, it is important to be aware of the potential threat of a burst pipe – the risk of which dramatically increases in winter.
+With the colder seasons approaching, it is vital to be aware of the potential threat of a burst pipe – the risk of which dramatically increases in cold weather.

 What causes a burst pipe?

 The primary cause of a burst pipe is low temperatures.